Recession of 1920–1921: 1918–1920 flu pandemic

 The Spanish flu pandemic in the United States began in spring 1918 and returned in waves into 1920, killing about 675,000 Americans.
 Because a large fraction of the deaths were among working age adults, the resulting economic dislocation was especially severe.
 Work by economists Robert Barro and Jose Ursua suggests that the flu was responsible for declines in gross domestic product of 6 to 8 percent worldwide between 1919 and 1921.

 Labor unions

 During World War I, labor unions had increased their power—the government had a great need for goods and services, and with so many young men in the military, there was a tight labor market.
 Following the war, however, there was a period of turmoil for labor unions, as they lost their bargaining power.
 In 1919, 4 million workers went on strike at some point, significantly more than the 1.2 million in the preceding years.
 Major strikes included an iron and steel workers strike in September 1919, a bituminous coal miners strike in November 1919, and a major railroad strike in 1920.
 According to economist J. R. Vernon, "By the spring of 1920, with unemployment rates rising, labor ceased its aggressive stance and labor peace returned."
+Following the end of the war, employeers also enacted a hard-line political attack against labor unions in what was coined as the American 'open shop' plan.
+This involved both concerted press releases discouraging union membership and businesses coordinating with each to weaken labor power.